• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Sheet Pan Chicken Breasts and Brussels Sprouts is gluten free low carb chicken recipe perfect for the Fall.
-Chicken breasts are marinated in the most delicious balsamic sauce that is infused with flavors from thyme, lemon, garlic and paprika!
+Sheet Pan Brussels Sprouts, Chicken and Bacon and is gluten free low carb recipe.
+Chicken breasts are marinated in the most delicious balsamic glaze that is infused with flavors from thyme, lemon, garlic and paprika!

 Sheet Pan Chicken with Brussels sprouts